MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

 1. Select **New destination** on the ribbon or "**+**" in the main editor canvas and then select **Reflex**.
 The **Reflex** destination configuration screen appears.

-1. Enter a name for the eventstream destination and complete the information about your Relex.
+1. Enter a name for the eventstream destination and complete the information about your Reflex.

    :::image type="content" source="./media/add-manage-eventstream-destinations/eventstream-destination-Relex-configuration.png" alt-text="Screenshot showing the Reflex configuration." lightbox="./media/add-manage-eventstream-destinations/eventstream-destination-Relex-configuration.png" :::

    **Reflex**: Select an existing Reflex or create a new one to receive data.

-1. After entering the destination name, selecting the workspace, and selecting or creating a new Reflex, click the Add button, then you can see a Reflex destination on the canvas that connects to your eventstream.
+1. After you enter the destination name, select the workspace, and select or create a new Reflex, select on the Add button.
+You see a Reflex destination on the canvas that is linked to your eventstream.

    :::image type="content" source="./media/add-manage-eventstream-destinations/eventstream-destination-Reflex.png" alt-text="Screenshot showing the new Reflex destination." lightbox="./media/add-manage-eventstream-destinations/eeventstream-destination-Reflex.png" :::